 In addition to celebrating St. Gregory Palamas on this Sunday, we also receive an edifying reminder of the importance of earnest effort as we continue through Great Lent.
 This theme builds off the theme of Faith that we see during the First Sunday of Great Lent, the Sunday of Orthodoxy.
 In the Epistle reading (Hebrews 1:10-2:3), the author tells us to “give the more earnest heed to the things we have heard, lest we drift away […] how shall we escape if we neglect so great a salvation?”
 This message then becomes amplified through the Gospel lesson (Mark 2:1-12), in which we hear of the healing of the paralytic in Capernaum.

 The story of the paralytic reminds us once again how man’s sinful nature has brought pain and suffering into the world.
 Moreover, it reminds us that Jesus Christ is the healer of both the spiritual (invisible) and the physical (visible) ailments of mankind.
-So many people gathered outside the house where Jesus was, so thirty to hear His teachings, that there was no room to receive anyone at the door.
+So many people gathered outside the house where Jesus was, so thirsty to hear His teachings, that there was no room to receive anyone at the door.
 The Lord’s teachings were altogether different from those of the Pharisees and scribes; they were pure and meaningful and reflected in the way Christ lived His life.
 This is an important lesson for us.
-Jesus lived the Truth as he preached it, as should we.
+Jesus lived the Truth as He preached it, as should we.

 As this passage continues, we see four men trying to get to Jesus.
 With no luck getting to Him through the door, they go to the roof of the house and uncover it, letting down their friend in need of healing.
 Motivated by great love toward God and their fellow man, they did not abandon a friend in need at the first sign of difficulty, but instead they persisted.
 Much like these men, we too should take the time and make the earnest effort to help those in need (as well as ourselves).
 While this certainly means giving our time and our money, it also means fasting and offering up prayers for them and for ourselves, which we know has great power before God (James 5:16).